EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ### Institution-level Service Endpoints

-Federation Services need to provide at least an token service endpoint as a target the eduID Mobile App.
+Federation Services need to provide at least an token service endpoint as a target the edu-ID Mobile App.

 The token endpoint MUST support at least the following grant-types: